SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 body= "The IP address to terminal needs to be changed"
 %}
 {% include alert.html type="informative" icon="info" header="Heads up"
-body= "First time will fail, since OpenAsync is successful but the terminal starts communicating with its host.
-Click button again to start the payment."
+body= "The first attempt will fail, since OpenAsync is successful but the terminal starts communicating with its host.
+Click the button again to start the payment."
 %}

 {:.code-view-header}